Echoooggu/CV_selfLearn/poisson_image_editing/README.md

 ## Descriptions
 Ten cases, each with a provided source image, a target image, and potentially a mask image.
 If there is no mask, then draw a mask by mouse through a popped-out window.
 Cannot manipulate where to blend the image in the target.
+The python files use mixed-gradient blending, and therefore only suit some types of images.

 ## Basic knowledge required
 numpy, opencv